 Home remedies, there are so many.
 I didn’t include any, because I didn’t want you to try one, and have your hair fall out.
 If I haven’t tried it myself, why would I list them here for you to try?
 I wouldn’t want that done to me.

 In a sense, dryness and brittleness go hand and hand.
-This I saw, as I was reading up on writing this article.
+And I saw this as I was reading up on writing this article.
 Dryness happens when we get older because due to our oil glands shrinking, therefore not producing enough oil.
 Before, the oil would coat the hair.
 But being older means we’re not producing enough oil to keep our hair soft like it was when we were younger.

 The first thing one with dry hair should do is get your hair trim.
 This way you’re not trying to repair damaged hair, you can start fresh.
 I read that instead of letting your hair air dry to wrap it in a towel.
 That’s the first time I’ve heard of that.